HaimengBai/431slides/class_08/README.md

 - I also suggest working your way through [R For Data Science](http://r4ds.had.co.nz/).
 All of the **Explore** and **Wrangle** material is likely to be helpful in Part A of the course.

 ## Announcements after class:

+5. Dr. Love's Plans for Class 9 (2017-09-26)

+- Continue the discussion of Associations and Linear Models begun today.
+- Discuss Nate Silver's *The Signal and the Noise* Chapters 2 (Political Predictions) and 3 (Baseball predictions).
+- Make some progress on Project Task B, including arranging ten Project Task B groups, and give you a few minutes to socialize.
+- Assignment 2 Answer Sketch conversation.